ASD

 Trained and Caring Staff

-Our dedicated team of teachers is trained to support the boys with ASD.
-They are passionate about helping every boy reach their full potential and create a nurturing and supportive environment.
+Our dedicated team of teachers is trained to support pupils with ASD.
+They are passionate about helping every child reach their full potential and create a nurturing and supportive environment.
 To read more about our approach to pastoral care click here.

 Schedule a visit